cosmos/ibc/spec/client/ics-012-near-client/README.md

 `merklize` is a generic function which can construct a merkle tree from an array which the element in it can be serialized by `borsh`.
 This function should return the merkle root of the tree at least.

 In NEAR protocol, the block producers are changed by time (about 12 hours).
-The period is known as `epoch` and the id of a epoch is represented by a `CryptoHash`.
+The period is known as `epoch` and the id of an epoch is represented by a `CryptoHash`.

 ### Desired Properties